Stephen Crabb: Leadership bid

 In June 2016, Crabb announced that he would stand in the Conservative party leadership election, following David Cameron's resignation over the outcome of the 2016 EU membership referendum.
-He stood on a "joint ticket" with the Business Minister, Sajid Javid, with Crabb to become Prime Minister of the United Kingdom and Javid the Chancellor of the Exchequer if Crabb had won.
+He stood on a "joint ticket" with the Business Secretary, Sajid Javid, with Crabb to become Prime Minister of the United Kingdom and Javid the Chancellor of the Exchequer if Crabb had won.

 Crabb promised to create a £100 billion "Growing Britain Fund", which he would use for flood defences, fibre-optic broadband, and Crossrail 2.
 He hoped to finance this through new government bonds, because "the cost of borrowing is incredibly low.
 Spending government money on infrastructure has therefore never been more affordable".
 He also said he would: allow the third runway at Heathrow to go ahead; create an advisory council with members from England, Scotland, Wales, Northern Ireland and London to help with negotiations with the EU; and not hold a snap election nor a second EU referendum.

 On 5 July 2016, after the first ballot of Conservative MPs, he was in penultimate place.
 The tailender, Liam Fox, was eliminated from the contest; Crabb then withdrew from the race, giving his backing to Theresa May.